 The return of Star Wars was far from a one-time thing.
 The success of both The Force Awakens and Rogue One – both of which are very different movies – showed that there was a market for Star Wars across the generations.
 Old fans could dive back into the world with new stories and old characters and new ones could start a new adventure.
-The fallout of these films, and the anticipation of more, means that there are lots of fans in 2017 looking for toys and merchandise.
+The fallout of these films, and the anticipation of more, means that there are lots of fans looking for toys and merchandise.
 LEGO have not disappointed with their new range of Star Wars building sets for the year.
 There is one again an interesting mixture of vehicles, battle scenes and characters that take us across the trilogies to different areas of the franchise.
 There is something here to pique the interest of newcomers and rekindle the love of older fans.

 Top 2017 Star Wars LEGO Sets